 - Purchase vigorous plants

-- Plant roses in a site that receives at least 6-hours sunlight each day
+- Plant roses in an area that receives at least 6-hours sunlight each day

 - Set plants in well-prepared beds